L-four/campaignmonitor/README.txt

 Make sure to have your API Key, Client Id and List id for the list you wish to use.\
 To retrieve these values follow the instructions here:\
 http://www.campaignmonitor.com/api/required.aspx\
 \
+This module has been updated to work with the new combined Campaign Monitor and MailBuild service, so please make sure you have updated your API keys if needed.\
+\
 Enter these into the module's settings page.\
 \